-Module code: HPOP971 Semester 1,2,3,4 NQF Level: 10
+Module code: HPOP971 THESIS NQF Level: 10

-Title: PhD in Population Studies
+Title: Thesis (Population Studies)

-- to enable students pursue research projects through identification of complex problems and achieve solutions through application of appropriate research skills. - intended learning outcomes: At the end of the module ,the student will be able to: - design and Conduct an independent study in the area of demography / population studies. - ability to contribute to the body of knowledge.
+To enable students pursue research projects through identification of complex problems and achieve solutions through application of appropriate research skills.

+- design and Conduct an independent study in the area of demography / population studies. - ability to contribute to the body of knowledge.